 Notable sites to visit while visiting this beautiful New York town include the Philipsburg Manor House and the Old Dutch Church of Sleepy Hollow.
 Halloween is the most popular time to visit as is during the Christmas season and late springtime.

 For dining options, visit Bridge View Tavern on Beekman Avenue for traditional pub style dishes, and Horsefeathers in Tarrytown for traditional American fare that offers a lovely sidewalk patio dining experience.

 If you desire a luxurious overnight stay, look to Castle Hotel & Spa in nearby Tarrytown or The Ritz Carlton New York in White Plains, within close proximity to the train station that takes you to NYC or upstate New York.

 The Village of Southampton is a picturesque region known for its upscale shops, boutique fitness studios, art galleries, and restaurants.
-Walk along the village’s Main Street and Jobs (pronounced Joh-bs) and spot a number of recognize high end shops like Akris, Bandier, Intermix, Aerin, and many others.
+Walk along the village’s Main Street and Jobs (pronounced Joh-bs) and spot a number of recognize high end shops.
+These shops include like Akris, Bandier, Intermix, Aerin, and many others.

-A visit to Southampton should always include a trip to Cooper’s Beach and to Agawam Park for their weekly farmer’s market on Sunday afternoons.
+A visit to Southampton should always include a trip to Cooper’s Beach and to Agawam Park.
+Agawam Park hosts a weekly farmer’s market on Sunday afternoons.
 Cooper’s hosts a number of drive-in movies.
 On the way to the beach, spot dozens of sprawling mansions and estates that line the country streets.